Moving to New Zealand from the US: Complete guide for 2026

 Student visas

-Student visas let US citizens study in New Zealand for over three months with the bonus of working up to 20 hours weekly during term and full-time on breaks.
+Student visas let US citizens study in New Zealand for over three months, with the bonus of working up to 25 hours weekly (if your visa conditions allow it) during term and full-time on breaks.

 Family visas